 For most UK gardens, a combination of compost or frass for fertility and biology, biochar for long-term structure and carbon sequestration, and leaf mould or green manures for ongoing organic matter is a well-rounded approach.
 The exact combination depends on your soil type.
 Sandy soils benefit most from additions that improve water and nutrient retention, while clay soils need help with structure and drainage above all else.

-Our organic frass soil improver and cold-pressed liquid seaweed fertiliser are both available in the shop to help you grow a resilient garden this season.
+Our organic frass soil improver, cold-pressed liquid seaweed fertiliser and biochar soil improver are all available in the shop to help you grow a resilient garden this season.
 Free UK shipping on orders over £25.
 Explore our organic soil improvers.